Macro-Deck-App/Macro-Deck/README.md

   // A short description what the action can do public override string Description => "Action description";

-  // The display name of the action.
-Can be changed later based on configuration public override string DisplayName { get; set; } = "Example action";

   // Optional; Add if this action can be configured.
 This will make the ActionConfigurator calling GetActionConfigurator();
   public override bool CanConfigure => true;